Dr. Andrew Moss B.A.(Hons), DClinPsy

 CAT is a therapy primarily developed in the U.K., and draws from a range of longer standing therapeutic models.
 It is now developing a growing international following and has been clinically proven as an effective therapy in a range of difficulties, including personality disorders and complex clinical presentations.

-Dr. Moss is a licensed Psychologist authorized to practice autonomously within the province of Ontario and is a member of the Ontario Psychological Association.
+Dr. Moss is a licensed Psychologist authorized to practice autonomously within the province of Ontario and is a member of the Canadian Psychological Association

 Dr. Moss is authorized to work with the following populations: